Key investor writes down Monte Paschi stake

+* Entered into Haiyan subscription agreement with Shanghai Haiyan investment and SUMG Subscription agreement with SUMG respectively

-ROME The key investor in Banca Monte dei Paschi di Siena (BMPS.MI) has booked writedowns worth 3.5 billion euros (2.75 billion pounds) on its large stake in Italy's No.3 bank at the end of 2011, ending the financial year with a loss.
+ROME, July 20 The key investor in Banca Monte dei Paschi di Siena has booked writedowns worth 3.5 billion euros ($4.29 billion) on its large stake in Italy's No.3 bank at the end of 2011, ending the financial year with a loss.

 The investor, a non-profit foundation with strong ties to the city of Siena, has written down its stake to 0.36 euro per share from a value of 0.94 euro a share that was previously on its books.